Marianne Linen Dress - Jamie Beck for Luxe Provence in Stone

 - Wrap-style, tie skirt with high slit and tailored pleats

 - Length (top of shoulders, to bottom of skirt): 143 cm

 - Two pockets designed to carry a smart phone or wallet

 - Interior adjustable buttons along the waist and two buttons on slit

 - First Jamie Beck for Luxe Provence capsule piece

-- Please contact us for sizing questions at: email@example.com with your measurements and we are happy to guide you in selecting the appropriate size.
+- Please contact us for any sizing questions at: firstname.lastname@example.org with your measurements and we are happy to guide you in selecting the appropriate size.
 Please pay special attention to chest and waist measurements for the best fit of the wrap around skirt

 Behind the Design Inspiration, by Artisan of Provence, Jamie Beck: